Sarah Nelson’s Grasmere Gingerbread:

 The shop is no longer in the family, but the recipe has been passed down through the generations and gingerbread is still sold today.

-As a consequence, celebrities travel here to taste it, brides use it for wedding favours.
+As a consequence of the gingerbread’s fame, celebrities travel here to taste it and brides use it for wedding favours.

 The TV chef – Jamie Oliver, among others, swears it is the best gingerbread he has ever tasted.